Wiebe van der Hoek's Home Page

 About Wiebe

-I am a member of the Agent ART Group, whose research in agents concentrates on Logics for Agent Systems, Cooperation, Negotiation, Games and Agents, Data Mining and the Semantic Web.
+I am heading the Agent ART Group, whose research in agents concentrates on Logics for Agent Systems, Cooperation, Negotiation, Games and Agents, Data Mining and the Semantic Web.
 I am a Fellow of the British Computer Society and a College Member of the EPSRC.
-I am of have been organiser of the European Agent Systems Summer School (EASSS), the Conference on Logics for Games and Decision Theory (LOFT), and the Conference on Logics for AI (JELIA), and he is Editor-in-Chief of Knowledge, Rationality and Action and Managing Editor of a new bookseries Texts in Logic and Games (The link leads you to a very preliminary page: More soon!)
+I am of have been organiser of the European Agent Systems Summer School (EASSS), and I was a chair of Conference on Logics for Games and Decision Theory (LOFT, 1996 - 2014, even years), and the Conference on Logics for AI (JELIA 2006), the European Workshop on Multi-Agent Systems (EUMAS 2004), and the Autonomous Agents and Multi-Agent Systems (AAMAS, 2012).

 What's New